 Last Updated: May 29, 2006

 DESSEN, MOSES & ROSSITTO is happy to assist you in any legal matter that involves either Pennsylvania or New Jersey, the two states in which our attorneys routinely practice.
-If you or a loved one has suffered from this medication in any way, we may be able to help you.
-If you wish to contact us for more information concerning this field of law or any other in which we practice, please send us an E-mail message and we will be happy to try to assist you.
+If you have other questions or comments about Contracts, or any other area in which we practice, please send us an E-mail message with your questions or comments and we will be happy to try to assist you.

 Copyright © 1996 - 2006 Dessen, Moses & Rossitto